django-compressor/django-compressor/README.rst

 **********

 All relative url() bits specified in linked CSS files are automatically converted to absolute URLs while being processed.
-Any local absolute urls (those starting with a '/') are left alone.
+Any local absolute URLs (those starting with a '/') are left alone.

 Stylesheets that are @import'd are not compressed into the main file.
 They are